-Repayment is a student responsibility if it is due to incorrect information provided by the student or failure to complete the term.
+Repayment is a student responsibility if it is due to incorrect information provided by the student, failure to complete the term or failure to commence attendance in all classes on which their enrollment level/award amount is based.
 If a grant recipient leaves an institution during an academic term in which he or she receives WCG, the student may be required to repay WCG funds.